wenglor/wenglor-robot-vision/docs/4_0_robot_vision_server/4_1_basics/4_1_1_camera_on_robot.md

 # 4.1.1 Camera on Robot

-If the camera is on the robot, teach minimum five calibration poses.
-For more accurate results, teach further calibration poses (e.g. seven to eleven poses).
+If the camera is on the robot, teach a minimum of five calibration poses.
+For more accurate results, teach further calibration poses (e.g., seven to eleven poses).

 The first calibration pose is also the detection pose.
-Make sure to use a suitable pose where the objects are located in a safe way.
+Make sure to use a suitable pose where the objects are located safely.
 Make sure to use big variations between the different poses.

 <table>
 <tr>